digentre/Project-CRV2/README.md

 # Countrunner V2

-A Streamlit application that uses AI-powered vector search to find and count records in a database.
+A Streamlit application that uses AI-powered vector search to find and count records in a business to business database.
 The app processes natural language queries and searches through documents using OpenAI embeddings and Pinecone vector database.

 ## Features